matloff/fasteR/README.md

 ```
 jibing with **m[1,]** in our data-frame/loop appraoch above.

-Well, then, what did we accomplish?
-Certainly the **lapply** version
+Well, then, what did we accomplish -- if anything -- by using **lapply**
+here rather than our earlier approach using a loop?
+Certainly the
-made for more compact code.
-But we had to think a little harder to come
+**lapply** version did make for more compact code, just 2 lines.
+But we
-up with the idea.
-And worse, printing it out is less compact:
+had to think a harder to come up with the idea.
+And worse, printing it
+out is less compact:

 ``` r
 > w